Black-Scholes/Github-Instructional/README.md

 # Github-Instructional
-This is purely to learn and understand the functions of Github.
+This is purely to learn and understand the functions of Github for personal learning.
 Please ignore this repository.